AlessandroBorges/madri-gles/README.md

 Goal : Port android.opengl package to PC environment, to help development of portable OpenGL ES applications across several platforms supporting Java language.

+It uses Google's ANGLE OpenGL ES 2.0 emulator and PowerVR Emulation OpenGL-ES libs.

-Platforms to be supported:
+Platforms to be supported (Native libs) :

-1 - Windows x86 & x64
+1 - Windows 7 and up - x86 & x64

 2 - Linux x86 & x64

 3 - Android, with backport of this API (fixing some issues with original Android GLES API)

-4 - OSX - at very end of the list.
+4 - OSX - only with some sponsoring.